ghb24/NECI_STABLE/docs/pages/01_user_doc/09_pylib.md

     Returns the matrix element between `D_i` and `D_j`, passed as an array of the size of the number of electrons in the DefineDet format.

--   `neci_guga.diag_matel(D)`
-    Returns the diagonal matrix element of a CSF `D`, passed as an array of the size of the number of electrons in the DefineDet format.

 -   `neci_guga.run_neci(perm)`
     Reads a neci input file `neci.inp` and an FCIDUMP file in the current directory, using an orbital permutation `perm` to re-order the orbitals